 Before you jump both feet first into planning your wedding, you and your significant other should take an hour or two to sit down and figure out what your dream wedding looks like and how it feels.

 Feel free to read through this entire wedding guide before you start taking action or jump to the section that’s important to you.

 Before you sit down, grab a three-inch binder with some blank papers to write on – you know the ones with the three rings?
 This binder will be an essential tool in your wedding planning process.
-You will use it to keep all your notes, wedding vendors, contracts, recipes, ideas, etc.… organize.
+You will use it to keep all your notes, wedding vendors, contracts, recipes, ideas, etc., organized.

-I strongly recommend that you get a wedding email ([email protected]).
+I strongly recommend that you get a wedding email, for example, [email protected].
 You will be emailing a lot of vendors, especially during the early stage of your planning.
 Having a separate email address for all your wedding planning will help you stay organized.

 Now that you have your binder in place, it’s time to schedule some uninterrupted time to sit down and dream a little or a lot!
 This is where the fun begins!

-Start prioritizing what is essential to both of you by asking yourself what kind of wedding day experience you both want.
+Start prioritizing what is essential to you and your partner by asking yourself what kind of wedding day experience you both want.

 Here are a few questions to get you going: